 Trees play a key role in the process whereby CO2 is converted into oxygen.
 The presence of too much carbon dioxide in the atmosphere is causing climate change.

 Furthermore, the reforestation creates new habitats for flora and fauna and restores biodiversity.

 Reforestation projects help nature to regenerate, so to speak, and give her a sort of energy source, with which she is better able to withstand the environmental damage caused by humans.

 The reforestation of underused areas can subsequently result in the extraction of wood, which can be used as an alternative for fossil fuels such as kerosene and fuel oil.
 The Greenfinity Foundation thereby promotes the use of renewable resources and minimises the emission of CO2.

 In addition, forestry is considered an important business sector that allows for the creation of many new workplaces both nationally and abroad.

-By financially supporting the Greenfinity Foundation you are making a valuable contribution towards the reforestation of certain areas.
+By funding the Greenfinity Foundation, you make a valuable contribution to reforestation in certain regions.